A PIONEERING energy centre in Capenhurst has been hailed as ‘incredibly impressive’ by Government minister Ed Miliband.

-The centre, based at world-renowned EA Technology, aims to create 30 new companies and 100 new jobs by 2013.
+The centre, based at world-renowned EA Technology, aims to create 30 new companies and 100 jobs by 2013.

 Mr Miliband said: “It’s incredibly impressive and has big ambitions about changing the ways we receive energy and providing customers with more information about energy, the costs they face and help them to manage their energy better and save them money.

 “I’ve seen some fantastic technology.
 To have EA here in Capenhurst is very important, they are thinking about the future of energy and are showing practical ways we can save people money and do well by the planet.”